duckmayr/website-files/content/authors/admin/_index.md

 ---
-bio: My research interests centers on American political institutions, with a particular focus on judicial decision making and the role of law in judicial politics.
+bio: I research American political institutions, with a particular focus on judicial decision making and the role of law in judicial politics.
 education:
   courses:
   - course: PhD in Political Science